jtstodola/gatsby-remark-embed-markdown/README.md

 # gatsby-remark-embed-markdown

-Embeds the contents of specified files within Prism-formatted HTML blocks.
+Embeds the content of a specified markdown file within another markdown file.

 ## Overview